Patty Hajdu

-Patricia A. Hajdu (/ˈhaɪduː/; born November 3, 1966) is a Canadian politician who has been Minister of Jobs and Families since May 13, 2025.
+Patricia A. Hajdu (/ˈhaɪduː/; born March 11, 1966) is a Canadian politician who has been Minister of Jobs and Families since May 13, 2025.
 A member of the Liberal Party, Hajdu was first elected to the House of Commons in the 2015 election and serves as the member of Parliament (MP) for Thunder Bay—Superior North.
 Hajdu is also the minister responsible for FedNor and previously served as the minister of status of women (2015–2017), minister of employment, workforce development and labour (2017–2019), minister of health (2019–2021) and minister of Indigenous services (2021–2025).

 Early life, education and career

 Born in Montreal, Hajdu spent her early years in Chisholm, Minnesota, U.S. with her brother Sean Patrick Hajdu (1969–2003), raised by her aunt and uncle.
 Her Hungarian last name comes from her stepfather.

 At 12 years old, Hajdu moved to Thunder Bay to live with her mother.
 Due to a tumultuous relationship, she ended up living on her own at age 16, while she finished high school.
 After graduating, she got a job in Thunder Bay through an employment insurance initiative, at a non-profit adult-literacy group, where she trained in graphic design.

 Hajdu then attended Lakehead University, graduating with a Bachelor of Arts in Anthropology.
-In 2015, she received a Masters of Public Administration from the University of Victoria.
+In 2015, she received a Master of Public Administration from the University of Victoria.

 Hajdu worked mainly in the field of harm prevention, homelessness, and substance misuse prevention, including nine years as the head of the drug awareness committee of the Thunder Bay District Health Unit.
 She also worked as a creative director and graphic designer in marketing.
 Prior to her election in 2015 she was the executive director at Shelter House, the city's largest homeless shelter.